UoB-COMSM0110/2024-group-5/docs/heuristicEvaluation.md

 Criticism:
 - Some areas of the background image/gif look like they are buttons, or they have meaning, or that it is possible to interact with them in some way.

+Recommendations:
+- Change art to make it clear that they are simply background entities
 <br>

 ##### (9) Help Users Recognize, Diagnose, and Recover from Errors: